cloudpark93/easy-filter-pruning/README.md

 # easy-filter-pruning
-An easy way to conduct filter-pruning for Convolutional layers and fully connected layers
+An easy way to conduct filter-pruning for convolutional layers and fully connected layers!
+You can use it to determine the sensitivity of individual convolutional & fully connected layer to pruning.

 # co-researcher
 Please visit my **co-researcher's** github as well!